-Setting up your Home or Virtual Work Space
+Setting up your Work Space

-While working from home with improvised office furniture there is an increased risk for awkward postures that could lead to discomfort.
-These tips are provided to help you optimize your home or virtual work environment to avoid symptoms and maintain productivity.
+While working from home with improvised office furniture there can be an increased risk for awkward postures and discomfort.
+Use these tips to help optimize your home or virtual work environment to avoid symptoms and maintain productivity

-- Obtain an external monitor, keyboard, and mouse if possible - Find a work surface that is the right height for you (dining table, counter top, craft table, card table, etc.) - Choose the best chair available in your home or virtual office - Use a rolled-up towel or pillow to provide lumbar support if needed - Sit on a cushion to elevate yourself if the work surface is too high (use a footrest if needed) - Look for reams of copy paper, cardboard boxes, etc. to use as a footrest if you don't have one at home - 7 Raise your monitor using books, boxes or reams of paper - Use cardboard boxes to raise a counter top work surface to the right height for standing work - Connect a personal computer monitor or TV screen to your laptop
+- Obtain an external monitor, keyboard, and mouse if possible - Find a work surface that is the right height for you (dining table, counter top, craft table, card table, etc.) - Choose the best chair available in your home or virtual office - Use a rolled-up towel or pillow to provide lumbar support if needed - 5 Sit on a cushion to elevate yourself if the work surface is too high (use a footrest if needed) - 6 Use reams of copy paper, cardboard boxes, etc. as a footrest if you don't have one - 7 Raise monitor using books, boxes or reams of paper - Use cardboard boxes to raise a counter top work surface to the right height for standing work - Connect a personal computer monitor or TV screen to your laptop